d12frosted/elpa-mirror/gnu/bbdb-readme.txt

 These MUA commands operate either on existing records only.
 Or they can also create new records.

-All these commands are controlled by bbdb-mua-update-interactive-p.
+All these commands are controlled by bbdb-mua-interactive-action.
 This is a cons pair (WITHOUT-PREFIX .
 WITH-PREFIX).
 The car is used if the command is called without a prefix.
 The cdr is used if the command is called with a prefix (and if the prefix